hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ##### Option 1 - Overview:
 This option focuses on simplify user-library interactions by centralizing all operations into a TssService class.
 A ParticipantDirectory class is created to hold all library's needed data in order to perform the operations.
-Objects returned by this option are silly (meaning they are used to hold information and they provide no operations), they are created using the library's operation and then handed back to the library for follow up operations.
+Objects returned by this option are used to hold information, and they provide no operations.
+They are created using the library's operation and then handed back to the library for follow-up operations.
 In this option, all iterations and "business logic" of groth21 implementation is handled inside the library.